cmlnodzak/LearnBioinformatics/statistics/docs/chapter1.md

 To access the variables within a DataFrame...

 	Use the __$__ notation.

 		> cc$sampleI
 			[1] 7 10 12 34

 	Make the variable directly callable with __attach()__.

 		> attach(cc)
 		> sampleII
 			[1] 4 9 15 29

 	Remove the DataFrame with __detach()__.

-	Additional data may be appened to an existing DataFrame with rbind()/cbind().
+	Additional data may be appened to an existing DataFrame with rbind() and/or cbind().